INDA-HR/python_sdk/docs/KeywordsSearchApi.md

         ],
     ) # SimilarWordsQuery |
-    size = 3 # int | Number of elements to be returned, must be greater than <code style='color: #333333; opacity: 0.9'>0</code> and smaller or equal to <code style='color: #333333; opacity: 0.9'>5</code>. (optional) if omitted the server will use the default value of 3
+    size = 3 # int | Number of elements to be returned, must be greater than <code style='color: #333333; opacity: 0.9'>0</code> and smaller or equal to <code style='color: #333333; opacity: 0.9'>5</code>. (optional) if omitted the server will use the default value of 3 src_lang = "it" # str | Queries language.
+If left empty each query's language will detected automatically, if not it is not explicitly set into the request body. (optional)

     # example passing only required values which don't have defaults set
     try: